 Summary and conclusions

-- If you’re the small fish, you can often benefit from hanging back, and letting the leader and the runner-ups weaken each other before attacking.
+- If you’re the small fish, you can often benefit from hanging back before attacking, and letting the leader and the runner-ups weaken each other.

-- The first and most important strategic consideration is knowing how to pick your battles.
+- The most important strategic consideration is knowing how to pick your battles.
 If you enter the wrong battle, even the best strategic thinking might not help much.

 This strategy and example come from “The Art of Strategy: A Game Theorist’s Guide to Success in Business and Life”.
 It’s a good read for someone looking to understand basic game theory and how it applies to real-life situations.